MishaRubanov/MishaRubanov.github.io/_posts/2025-05-18-self-hosted-setup.markdown

 - Monitor resource usage and logs in real time.
 - Find inspiration for cool open-source docker-based projects that people have made into one-click deployments

 It's far from a perfect tool - but honestly it's just a great way to learn how to manage docker containers all living on the same server, each pointing to a different DNS.
-There are still mysteries to me (and to the self-hosting [reddit community](https://www.reddit.com/r/coolify/comments/1ivslne/nothing_works_on_coolify/)) on exactly what Docker is doing, since it's just a thin docker + traefik wrapper with a UI.
-But for now it seems to work enough - although dealing with how to wire certain apps through my firewall has been quite difficult.
+There are still mysteries to me (and to the self-hosting [reddit community](https://www.reddit.com/r/coolify/comments/1ivslne/nothing_works_on_coolify/)) on exactly what Coolify is doing, since it's just a thin docker + traefik wrapper with a UI.
+But for now it seems to work well enough - although dealing with how to wire certain apps through my Cloudflare firewall has been quite a pain.

 ### 🛠️ Other Tools in My Stack